cybergarage/puzzledb-go/doc/coding_guideline.md

 ### Linting Compliance

-All contributors should use the following linting utilities to fix all warnings:
+All contributors should use the following linting utilities and resolve reported issues:

 - [go vet](https://golang.org/cmd/vet/)

 - [GolangCI-Lint](https://github.com/golangci/golangci-lint)

-For detailed linting rules regarding [GolangCI-Lint](https://github.com/golangci/golangci-lint), refer to the following configuration file:
+For detailed GolangCI-Lint rules, see the configuration file:

     .golangci.yml